-I fired up on 40 meters when I got home from work yesterday, and worked quite a few FT8 QSOs:
+I fired up the rig when I got home from work yesterday, and found a few takers on the bands.

 All of these were quickies (as are all FT8 contacts) … less than an hour for all sixteen.
 I was rushed, as I had to get myself ready and head out to my weekly Scout meeting and then choir practice … grabbing dinner on the way (Whopper combo).
 Not the healthiest dinner, but fast.

 After choir practice, I had to rush home for the weekly Tidewater DMR net (TG 31515).
 I joined only 7 minutes late at 9:07.
 Participation was good, with quite a few new check-ins, and lots of spirited conversation.
 Next week (being Thanksgiving Day) we’ll not meet.

 I can see this holiday season is stacking up to be hectic.
 Lots of events coming up … concerts, banquets, family events … you know what I mean.
 By the time the new year is here, you’re just glad for a break!